Excited to see Namahage for the first time! Report from the 62nd Namahage Sedo Festival [Oga City, Akita Prefecture]

 [From 8:00 PM] Village Namahage Invasion

-At the end of the day, unique Namahage from each district of Oga City will burst into the shrine grounds.
-During the so-called "photo time ," if you call out to your favorite Namahage, they will agree to take a photo with you.
+Finally, unique Namahage from various districts of Oga City burst onto the temple grounds.
+This is a so-called"photo opportunity,"and if you call out to your favorite Namahage, they will pose for a photo.

 It was impressive to see the Namahage gently comforting the children, in stark contrast to their frightening faces and crying children